SaiAkshayy/AIID-NER-and-Relationship-Curation/README.md

 ### Relationship Mapping:

 Entity relationships were visualized using network graphs created with PyViz and NetworkX.
-The graphs illustrated connections between developers, deployers, and victims, highlighting relationships such as harm caused by developer or deployer of the AI Systems.
+The graphs illustrated connections between developers, deployers, and victims, highlighting relationships such as harm caused by developers or deployers of the AI Systems.

 <img src="https://github.com/user-attachments/assets/d334f23d-5ee9-40a8-9709-9888319f2010" alt="Screenshot 2024-12-05 222914" width="500" height="350">